Combat rating 9

 YOUNG WHITE DRAGON: Attacks of the Master Hunter

-How to Use – Combat Encounters (difficulty 8) As mentioned in the Monster Manual, what the white dragon lacks in size, strength, and intelligence, he makes up for in natural instincts.
-He also has the most beneficial terrain, as far as he’s concerned.
-You can use the following ideas separately, or you can thread several… Continue reading
+How to Use: Combat Encounters for the White Dragon (difficulty 8) As mentioned in the Monster Manual, what the white dragon lacks in size, strength, and intelligence, he makes up for in natural instincts.
+He is a master hunter, especially in its already deadly terrain.
+Here’s how to use that terrain to the nastiest advantage.… Continue reading

 -